 My kid once tried to shove his ice cream in the pocket of his jeans.
 Thankfully he didn't try it on a Sunday because if it'd been a Sunday, we could have been in a whole heap of trouble.
 That's right- in the state of New York, it is illegal to walk around on Sunday with an ice cream in your pocket.

 Uh, oh.
-Don't tell anybody who has worn a facemask in the last two years, but New York Penal Law 240.35(4), states that it is illegal to have two or more people gather together in public while each is wearing any sort of disguise or mask.
+Don't tell anybody who has worn a facemask in the last the three years, but New York Penal Law 240.35(4), states that it is illegal to have two or more people gather together in public while each is wearing any sort of disguise or mask.
 Does that mean kids are breaking the law on Halloween?

 Guess what?
 It's totally illegal for a politician to use curse words, be nude in public, and use distasteful hand gestures.
 You have to admit though that if Governor Hochul were to run around Times Square in the nude, it'd make for an even more interesting news day.

 In New York state, spittoons must be provided in every business, and they must be cleaned at least once a day (1-2-3 not it!).
 I had a nagging feeling my office was missing something...a spittoon must be what it is!

 A man cannot go in public wearing non-matching pants and jacket.
 Uh, oh!
 I happen to know a bunch of men who are have broken this law.